janakan86/mvcVSrest/README.md

 # Spring MVC , Spring REST
-##A very very simple implementation to compare spring MVC with Spring Rest
+##A very very simple implementation to compare traditional spring MVC with Spring MVC Rest

-The purpose of this is to try out Spring MVC and Rest
+The purpose of this is to try out Spring MVC and Spring MVC Rest

 ###How to run....